 The global aero-engine composites market is divided into Polymer Matrix Composites (PMC), Ceramic Matrix Composites (CMC) and Metal Matrix Composites (MMC).
 PMC is supposed to remain the most dominant compound type in the global market in the next five years.
 PMC is mainly used to develop all significant composite parts of engines, such as fan blades and fan housings.
 Carbon epoxy compounds are a perennial PMC option that is primarily used in the market.
 The CMC segment is expected to show the highest growth rate in the global aero-engine composites market in the next five years.
 Most of this growth is attributable to the significant increase of the LEAP engine, which has integrated several components of the CMC.

-In terms of geography, Asia Pacific aero-engines composites market is now the fastest-growing market in the world.
+In terms of geography, the Asia Pacific aero-engines composites market is now the fastest-growing market in the world.
 The high growth rate in this region is due to the increasing purchase of engines that use these compounds.
 In the commercial sector, more than a third of the two aerospace giants that combine Airbus and Boeing will be available to customers in the Asia Pacific.

-North America aero-engines composites market is foreseen to maintain its largest share during the forecast period due to the presence of the world's largest aircraft manufacturer, Boeing.
+North America's aero-engines composites market is foreseen to maintain its largest share during the forecast period due to the presence of the world's largest aircraft manufacturer, Boeing.
 The United States is expected to remain a growth engine for this local market during the forecast period, driven by the presence of major engine manufacturers, such as GE Aviation, CFM International and Pratt & Whitney.

 Rolls-Royce and Pratt & Whitney are expected to increase the use of compounds in engine models in the coming years.
 Over the years, engine manufacturers have developed significant internal compound manufacturing capabilities.